Ouachita Parish Profile

 4-H Youth Development

-The Ouachita 4-H Club focus for 2022-2023 is Mental Health Awareness.
-We have approximately 650 youth enrolled with 200 volunteers for the current school year so far.
-Ouachita 4-H has project clubs focusing on shooting sports and photography, as well as a junior leader program and livestock opportunities.
-A variety of contests, camps, workshops, and citizenship opportunities continue to be available to our youth throughout the 4-H Program on parish, regional, and state levels.
-These opportunities target the three 4-H mission mandates: Science, Engineering, and Technology; Healthy Living; and Citizenship.
+The Ouachita 4-H Club focus for 2025-2026 is Science for elementary schools and Career Development for middle and high schools.
+Ouachita 4-H maintains project clubs in esports, junior leadership, livestock, photography, robotics, seaperch, shooting sports, and zoology.
+A variety of camps, citizenship opportunities, contests and workshops are available to our youth throughout the 4-H Program on parish, regional, and state levels.
+These opportunities target the three 4-H mission mandates: Citizenship; Healthy Living; and Science, Engineering, and Technology.

 Agriculture and Natural Resources